jeancarl/tjbot-labs/conversational-robot/nodejs/README.md

         });
     ```

 26. Run the code.
 Speak a phrase.
-TJBot will transcribe the audio with the Watson Speech to Text service, analyze the utterance with the Watson Conversation service, and speak out the response using the Watson Text to Speech service.
+TJBot will transcribe the audio with the Watson Speech to Text service, analyze the utterance with the Watson Assistant service, and speak out the response using the Watson Text to Speech service.

 ## Running on the Raspberry Pi